 - 1 ½ cups water, plus extra

 - ½ teaspoon garlic powder

 - sea salt and ground black pepper, to taste

 STICKY SESAME SAUCE INGREDIENTS

-3- inch piece fresh ginger, peeled & finely minced
+- 3- inch piece fresh ginger, peeled and finely minced

-Preheat the oven to 450 degrees F. Line 2 baking sheets with parchment paper.
+- Preheat the oven to 450°F. Line 2 baking sheets with parchment paper.

-After cauliflower has baked for 20 minutes, remove and let cool slightly.
+- After cauliflower has baked for 20 minutes, remove and let cool slightly.
 Once it's cool enough to handle, transfer the par-baked cauliflower to a large bowl.
-Cover the cauliflower with all but 3 tablespoons of the sesame sauce.
+Cover the cauliflower with all but 1/4 cup of the sesame sauce.
 Toss to thoroughly coat the cauliflower.

-Bake the cauliflower for another 20 minutes, or until the edges are starting to darken.
-Remove the crispy sesame cauliflower and let it sit for a full 5 minutes before serving in lettuce wraps, on rice etc., drizzled with remaining sauce and topped with extra sesame seeds, and chopped green onions.
+- Bake the cauliflower for another 15-20 minutes, or until the edges are starting to darken.
+Depending on positioning in the oven and just overall hotness of your oven, you may have to take them out of this second bake sooner.
+Just keep an eye on them!
+Remove the cauliflower when the sauce has “set” around the edges and all florets are a deep golden brown.
+Let the Cauliflower sit for a full 5 minutes before serving in lettuce wraps, on rice etc., drizzled with remaining sauce and topped with extra sesame seeds, and chopped green onions.